Hospital employee pays parking ticket of Freeman victim's family

 More proof our community is #FreemanStrong together: Sacred Heart tells me an employee paid a parking ticket of a victim's family member pic.twitter.com/Pd4JHsEUAD— Rob Harris (@KREMRob) September 14, 2017

-Sophomore Sam Strahan was killed in Wednesday's shooting.
-Three girls were injured and taken to Sacred Heart.
+One student was killed in Wednesday's shooting.
+Three female students were injured and taken to Sacred Heart.

 © 2017 KREM-TV